viamrobotics/canon/README.md

 ## Installation

+### Docker Requirements

+Make sure you have a recent version of Docker installed.
+If unsure, run `docker version` to verify your system is working.
+For Docker install instructions, see https://docs.docker.com/engine/install/

+### Homebrew

+`brew install viamrobotics/brews/canon`

+### Direct Install

+Requires Go 1.19 or newer to be installed.

 `go install github.com/viamrobotics/canon@latest`

 Make sure your GOBIN is in your PATH.
 If not, you can add it with something like:
 `export PATH="$PATH:~/go/bin"`
 Note: This path may vary.
 See https://go.dev/ref/mod#go-install for details.

-Make sure you have Docker installed.
-If unsure, run `docker version` to verify your system is working.
-For Docker install instructions, see https://docs.docker.com/engine/install/

 ## Usage